 - Yacon syrup

-If you want to reach and maintain ketosis, you’re going to need to cut these foods out of your diet ASAP:
+If you want to reach and maintain ketosis, you’re going to need to cut out the following foods from your diet.

-So even though you’re saving on the sugar count, you’re actually adding to your overall carb spend which negates any possible “savings.”
+Sugar-free drinks may contain sugar alcohols, some of which may increase your blood sugar [*].
+Even though you’re saving on the sugar count, you’re adding to your overall carb spend, which negates any possible “savings.”

 #2: Protein Bars

+Protein bars often contain rice syrup, honey, and molasses, which have high sugar content.
 Plus, with overly processed junk foods like these, you’re also jeopardizing your total carb budget.
-One single bar can be as high as half — if not all — of your carbs for the entire day.
+One single protein bar (such as the so-called healthy Kind bars) can be as high as half — if not all — of your carbs for the entire day.

 #3: Green Smoothies

-An 8oz glass is still 13g of carbs and 10g sugar, two things that will definitely hurt your chances of reaching ketosis.
+An 8-ounce glass is still 13 grams of carbs and 10 grams of sugar, two things that will definitely hurt your chances of reaching ketosis.

 #4: Fruits (Even Keto-Friendly Ones)

-But even keto-approved fruits contain a precarious amount of sugar if you’re not measuring out your portions diligently.
+Keto-approved fruits contain a precarious amount of sugar if you do not diligently measure your portions.
 Here’s the sugar count in one cup of:

-Certain vegetables are wonderful additions to your keto diet in moderation — especially if they come from this list of keto-approved veggies.
+Certain vegetables are excellent additions to your ketogenic diet — in moderation.
+It’s best to choose from this list of keto-approved veggies.

 Go overboard with your veggies and they may have enough sugar in one cup to topple you out of ketosis[*]: